opendilab/DI-engine-docs/source/11_dizoo/index.rst

 The structure of DI-zoo
 -------------------------------

-For a certain environment/algorithm pair, in order to run RL experiment in DI-engine, DI-zoo mainly provides two files: the ``config.py`` file, including the key configuration required as well as the entry point to run the RL experiment; the ``env.py`` file, containing the encapsulation of the environment to run in DI-engine.
+For a certain environment/policy pair, in order to run RL experiment in DI-engine, DI-zoo mainly provides two files: the ``config.py`` file, including the key configuration required as well as the entry point to run the RL experiment; the ``env.py`` file, containing the encapsulation of the environment to run in DI-engine.

 .. note ::

-    Besides, some environment/algorithm pairs also possess a ``main.py`` entry file, which is the training pipeline left over from the previous version.
+    Besides, some environment/policy pairs also possess a ``main.py`` entry file, which is the training pipeline left over from the previous version.

-Here we briefly show the structure of DI-zoo based on the CartPole environment + DQN algorithm.
+Here we briefly show the structure of DI-zoo based on the CartPole environment and DQN algorithm.

 .. code-block::